tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 Proxies that do not reuse connections to Targets for many Clients may allow Targets to link individual queries to unknown Targets.
 To mitigate this linkability vector, it is RECOMMENDED that Proxies pool and reuse connections to Targets.
-Note that this has performance as well as privacy benefits since queries do not incur any delay that might otherwise result from Proxy-to-Target connection establishment.
+Note that this benefits performance as well as privacy since queries do not incur any delay that might otherwise result from Proxy-to-Target connection establishment.

 ## Authentication {#authentication}